MalonzaElkanah/Clinic-Appointment-App/README.md

 # Clinic-Appointment-App
-This is a web app build with django backend framework that help users make appointments with doctors.
+This is a web app built with django backend framework that help users make appointments with doctors.
-Made for three users: Patients, Doctors and Admins.
+Developed with three users in mind: Patients, Doctors and Admins.

 ## Dependencies:
 ### Python 3